HPD Firearms Registration: 801 South Beretania in downtown Honolulu. Firearms Unit hours

 Permits to aquire procedures

-- Handgun or Rifle/Shotgun permit or both would need one fingerprinting (one fee of $16.50) -
+Handgun or Rifle/Shotgun permit or registration requires FBI fingerprinting and $42 fee

 permit to aquire’, have dealer/seller sign permit, bring handgun(s) back to firearms unit and have handgun(s)

 verified and registration forms completed.
-Active military personel may be able to have a certificate of training
+Active military personel are able to have a certificate of training

 typed by commanding officer and notarized, based on a particular format.
 Otherwise: handgun course info